 Flu Prevention Help for Employers

 To assist in deploying flu prevention measures in the workplace, AFC has established a hotline specifically for employers interested in curtailing the spread of colds and flu in the weeks and months ahead.
 Employers seeking help may call (205) 421-2148 Monday through Friday, 8 a.m. to 5 p.m.
-Central Standard Time.
+Central time.
 While supplies last, AFC is also making available workplace readiness kits, which contain items essential to reducing the spread of the influenza virus.
 These kits include:

 - Paper towels – Recent studies show 12 percent of surfaces that looked clean were heavily contaminated, mainly because sponges and cleaning cloths were full of bacteria from a previous wipe-up.
 Discarding sponges and using paper towels can help keep surfaces germ-free.

-- Clorox Healthcare® Hydrogen Peroxide Disinfectant Spray – Especially during the cold and flu season, cleaning crews should use this spray to treat doorknobs, handles, light switches, phones, computer mice, railings, elevator buttons and escalator rails.
+- Clorox Healthcare® Hydrogen Peroxide Disinfectant Spray – Especially during the cold and flu season, cleaning crews should use this spray to treat doorknobs, handles, light switches, phones, railings, elevator buttons and escalator rails.
 Viruses can live up to 48 hours on plastic and stainless steel surfaces.